-1.4.2 Dividend Risk
+1.4.3 Dividend Risk

+The market price of the Bonds is likely to be closely related to trading in the Ordinary Shares.
+As well as the prevailing market price of the Ordinary Shares into which the Bonds may be converted, potential buyers of the Bonds will be sensitive to differences between the yield of the Bonds prior to conversion and the current and predicted dividend yield of the Ordinary Shares.
+As a general rule, a low dividend yield on the Ordinary Shares relative to the yield to maturity of the Bonds could have a negative impact on the price of the Bonds.
 As a matter of Maltese law, a company can only pay dividends to the extent that it has distributable reserves and sufficient cash available for this purpose.
 The Issuer's ability to pay dividends in the future is affected by a number of factors, principally its ability to generate and receive income for such purposes, directly or indirectly, from its operating subsidiaries and associates.
 The ability of these entities to pay dividends and the Issuer's ability to receive such distributions is subject to applicable local laws and other restrictions, including their respective regulatory, capital and leverage requirements, statutory reserves, financial and operating performance and applicable tax laws.
 These laws and restrictions could limit the payment of dividends and distributions to the Issuer by its subsidiaries and associates, which could in turn restrict the Issuer's ability to fund other operations or to pay a dividend to holders of the Ordinary Shares.

-1.4.3 Share price volatility
+Given the negative impact on the implied value of the conversion rights attaching to the Bonds, this could have a material adverse effect on their market value.

+1.4.4 Share Price Volatility

+Since the Bonds are convertible into the Ordinary Shares of the Issuer, their market price will be linked directly to that for the Ordinary Shares.
 The market price of the Ordinary Shares could be subject to significant fluctuations due to a change in sentiment in the market regarding the Ordinary Shares and/or securities of other entities admitted to trading on the Official List or in the same industry as the Issuer.
 The fluctuations could result from national and global economic and financial conditions, the market's response to the Intermediaries Offer, market perceptions of Issuer and various other factors and events.
 In particular the market price of the Ordinary Shares is likely to be particularly sensitive to:

-- changes in the Company's financial results, forecasts or prospects or in its competitors' situation; - announcements made by competitors or other companies with similar activities and/or announcements regarding the gaming industry including those related the companies' financial results and operations; - unfavourable trends affecting the Company's legal environment and markets; and - announcements related to the Company's shareholders, especially the Parent.
+- changes in the Company's financial results, forecasts or prospects or in its competitors' situation;

+- announcements made by competitors or other companies with similar activities and/or announcements regarding the gaming industry including those related the companies' financial results and operations; - unfavourable trends affecting the Company's legal environment and markets; and - announcements related to the Company's shareholders, especially the Parent.

-1.4.4 Sales by majority shareholder
+1.4.5 Sales by majority shareholder

 Immediately prior to Admission to Listing, the Parent will own 96.22% of the Company's share capital (19,567,025 Ordinary Shares out of a total of 20,336,719 Ordinary Shares in issue).
-If all of the Ordinary Shares the subject of the Intermediaries Offer are allotted by to Eligible Investors by the Issuer, the Parent's holding of 19,567,025 Ordinary Shares will be diluted to 71.97% of the 27,186,719 shares Admitted to Listing.
-If all of the Bonds (that are convertible into Ordinary Shares) that are being offered by the Issuer (on or around the same time as the Offer Shares) pursuant to a separate offering document (as set out in section 1.4.6 below) are converted into Ordinary Shares, the Parent's holding of 19,567,025 Ordinary Shares will be diluted further to 60.79% of the shares Admitted to Listing.
+If all of the Ordinary Shares the subject of the Intermediaries Offer are allotted by to investors by the Issuer, the Parent's holding of 19,567,025 Ordinary Shares will be diluted to 71.97% of the 27,186,719 shares Admitted to Listing.
+If all of the Bonds are converted into Ordinary Shares, the Parent's holding of 19,567,025 Ordinary Shares will be diluted further to 60.79% of the Ordinary Shares Admitted to Listing.